ppKrauss/dummy-java-spring/roo1/hello3pg.md

 spring.jpa.hibernate.ddl-auto=create-drop
 ```

-Now we can back to the first terminal running *roo* and continue,
+### Errors  at `database reverse engineer`

-`database reverse engineer --schema public --includeTables "test1"`
+After try to generate code with  `database reverse engineer --schema public --includeTables "test1 test2"`

-... hum...
-Errors:
+is possible errors, in a first Roo use.
+This is a dump of the message:

 ```
 Located add-ons that may offer this JDBC driver